What types of film do you scan and transfer?

 Sometimes, because of the age of the film, the way in which it is was stored, and the technology and methods that were used to capture and develop old film, there are unique challenges and problems that can happen during film transfer.
 The more common problems in film quality are described below:

-Dense, Dark Pictures- This is caused by film that was Underexposed when it was developed.
+Dense, Dark Pictures- This is caused by film that was recorded in an underexposed condition, not enough light when recorded,

 Black film- If there are sections in the customer’s film that are black, showing little or no image, that is due to film that was either badly exposed or not exposed at all.
 At Cintrex AV, we will remove these sections before making the film transfer.